Gaucher disease (pronounced go-SHAY) has a wide variety of symptoms. You may be relatively symptom-free, or you may experience more severe symptoms.

 - Mental deterioration

-Patients with Gaucher disease type 3 have a shorter lifespan, but treatment helps some patients with relatively mild neurological involvement live into their 50s.
+Patients with Gaucher disease type 3 have a shorter life expectancy, but treatment helps some patients with relatively mild neurological involvement live into their 50s.
 Researchers are investigating new drugs capable of crossing the blood-brain barrier, which acts to protect the brain but also filters out medications.
 If scientists are successful, it’s possible that the prognosis will improve for type 2 and type 3 patients.
 Learn how Gaucher disease treatment can help, or find out more about Gaucher disease type 3.

 Living Well With Gaucher Disease